Call Now To Get Your Life Back

 Classifications of Crimes in Maine

 In Maine, a new criminal classification system has replaced the outdated misdemeanor and felony distinction.
 The system now utilizes five classes of crimes, offering a wider range of penalties.
 The classifications range from Class A (most severe) to Class E (least severe), with Class D and E offenses considered misdemeanors.
 It’s crucial to determine the specific classification of your charges and understand the potential penalties associated.
-Notably, certain crimes may have unique circumstances and may not fit within the standard classification framework.
-For instance, murder charges carry a punishment of 25 years to life imprisonment.
-An example of a Class E crime in Maine could be criminal mischief involving property damage valued at less than $200.

 It’s essential to consult an experienced criminal defense attorney at The Maine Criminal Defense Group, who can provide guidance tailored to your specific case.
 They can assess the details surrounding your charges, investigate any mitigating factors, and build a robust defense strategy.
-Below is a run down of each class of crime in Maine.
+Below is a run-down of each class of crime in Maine.

 Class E